AI in Manufacturing: The Rise of Intelligent Production

 Staffing and talent management are other areas of significant impact.
 According to Deloitte, around a quarter of all people working in human capital (HR, etc.) already use AI to extend their capabilities.
 From staff allocation to safety risk predictions, AI can be used to optimize the efficiency of your workforce using the same methods and tools described above.
 For example, tools like Textio and MyInterview can help your HR department improve employee acquisition.

-The use cases that we covered above are just a minuscule portion of the true potential for manufacturing.
+These use cases of AI in manufacturing are just a minuscule portion of the true potential for this industry.
 There are hundreds of use cases in administrative management, planning, sales, R&D, production, and aftercare.
 Manufacturers need to realize that while they weigh in on the benefits of AI development, their competitors are already implementing it.
 Technologies like automated machine learning only increase the velocity of the process by enabling more AI projects in much shorter timeframes.

 Even if the initial impact of each specific use case is marginal, all of them add up in the long run, creating an immense competitive advantage through productivity and quality gains.
 Take a look around your specific manufacturing niche.
 Research your top competitor.
 It’s likely that they already have an AI project in the making or even in production.
 If they have a data scientist on board, the previous sentence is probably 100% true.
 So what are you waiting for?